jamie-ralph/data-career-analysis/README.md

-Analysing data jobs in industry
+An exploratory analysis of data scientists and analysts working in industry (with a hint of predictive modelling)
 ================

 <br>

-In this project I’ll be taking a look at what data scientists and data analysts do differently in their day-to-day work and how this relates to their salary.
-The data comes from **StackOverflow’s 2019 Developer Survey** which a great resource for finding out about people who develop professionally or as a hobby. <br>
+In this project I’ll be exploring the characteristics of data scientists and data analysts and attempt to build a model for predicting salary.
+The data comes from **StackOverflow’s 2019 Developer Survey** which is a great resource for finding out about people who develop professionally or as a hobby. <br>

 This project was inspired by Julia Silge’s analysis of [gender and salary in the tech industry](https://juliasilge.com/blog/salary-gender/)